Hambach Festival: Aftermath

 The gathering had no immediate results, but is considered a milestone in German history because it was the first time that a republican movement had made its mark in the country.
 It was criticized as a missed opportunity, including by Heinrich Heine.
 The next year, about 50 insurgents tried to start a democratic revolution by charging the Frankfurt guard house (Frankfurter Wachensturm), which ultimately failed.
 Instead the Hambach events prompted the legalist German Federal Convention to issue its order of 28 June 1832 which again tightened the Carlsbad Decrees and completely suppressed freedom of speech.
 On the anniversary date in 1833, Bavarian military controlled the area and dispersed all attempts to hold another gathering.
 Many intellectuals retired to a non-political Biedermeier life in the following years.

 The Festival also confirmed the establishment of the combination of black, red and gold as a symbol of a democratic movement for a united Germany.
-These colours were later used by democratic revolutionaries in the Revolutions of 1848 as a symbol of German unity, which however was not achieved until the unification of 1871 —then to Bismarck's specifications.
-After World War I, Black-Red-Gold were adopted by the Weimar Republic as the national colours of Germany and are the colors of the modern German flag.
+The colours were later used by democratic revolutionaries in the Revolutions of 1848 as a symbol of German unity, but it was not achieved until 1871 and, even then, to Otto von Bismarck's specifications.
+After World War I, Black-Red-Gold were adopted by the Weimar Republic as the national colours of Germany and are used on the modern German flag.

 Hambach Castle became an icon of the German democratic movement.
 A possession of Prince Maximilian II of Bavaria from 1842, it was rebuilt in a Gothic Revival style from 1844 and is today the site of a historical exhibition.